— For Rep. Mike Peifer, there are no easy answers when it comes to funding schools in Pennsylvania.

 Peifer said other municipalities, including Harrisburg and Scranton, are hoping to be able to do the same.

 However, he pointed out there is a "huge concern" in the business community that raising sales taxes could harm business.
 In southeast Pennsylvania, he said there is major concern because Delaware has no sales tax.

 "As you can see, there are winners and losers," said Peifer.

 Another point outlined by Peifer is the fact Pennsylvania lost population according to the last census.

 In spite of that, he said a "hold harmless" law passed in 1991 about school funding remains in place.

 In that clause, it keeps school funding levels the same even if districts have gained or lost population.

 "School populations have grown and the funding has not grown with it," he said.

 What it boils down to is districts which have lost students still receive the same amount of funding.
 In places where student population has spiked, those districts, too, receive the same amount of funding meaning more burden is put onto the local taxpayers.

-Both Western Wayne and Wayne Highlands have seen a spike in local taxation as a result of the funding formula.
+Page 3 of 5 - Both Western Wayne and Wayne Highlands have seen a spike in local taxation as a result of the funding formula.